Review: Kidani Village at Disney’s Animal Kingdom Villas

 (See this for resort rankings.)

-- One-bedroom Villas: Second best, after the Villas at Disney’s Wilderness Lodge
+- One-Bedroom Villas (left two thirds of the floor plan): Second best, after the Villas at Disney’s Wilderness Lodge

-- Two-bedroom Villas: for families that can fit into two two-person beds in one bedroom and a king in a second, third after the Villas at Disney’s Wilderness Lodge and the Jambo House Villas.
+- Two-Bedroom Villas (all of the floor plan): for families that can fit into two two-person beds in one bedroom and a king in a second, third after the Villas at Disney’s Wilderness Lodge and the Jambo House Villas.
 For families that can’t, and thus also need to use the sleeper sofa and/or sleeper chair in the combined living/dining/kitchen space, Kidani Village is the best of the DVC options

 - Grand Villas: Second after Jambo House